 Rejected by three potential adopters, Nellie is my first “foster fail.”
 A mildly hideous, middle-aged, red-tick beagle, she is proving to be equal parts endearing and diabolical.

-This blog is dedicated my dogs, and to all the humans having perfectly rational discussions with their dogs every day.
+This blog is dedicated every pet I’ve ever had or stolen, and to all the humans having perfectly rational discussions with their dogs every day.